If you’ve been keeping track of the news lately, especially around health products and supplements, you’ve likely heard of something known as CBD.

 The human body is made up of several systems, each made up of a selection of organs and other body parts, and each tasked with a specific function, for example:

 The endocannabinoid system is another internal system, just like these.
 Still, it helps to regulate all of the other systems and keep them in balance, which in turn promotes homeostasis and an overall state of wellbeing.

 The simplest way to think of the endocannabinoid system is as a series of keys and locks.

 The keys are the cannabinoids: THC, CBD, and the other 111 less well-known ones.

 The locks are the cannabinoid receptors found within the human body:

-The CB1 Receptor is most commonly found in the brain and spine.
+The CB1 receptors are most commonly found in the brain and spine.
 They help us to manage our sleeping patterns, pain, appetite and even memory.

 CBD causes a reaction that blocks these receptors from binding to other cannabinoids – an action which helps to rebalance the body’s internal systems.

-This is what is thought to cause the wide range of benefits claimed from CBD oil, especially around pain management, sleep, stress and anything else related to the cannabinoid receptors.
+This is what is thought to cause the wide range of benefits claimed from CBD oil, especially surrounding pain management, sleep, stress and anything else related to the cannabinoid receptors.